xpack/web-llvm/README.md

 in the `website` folder.

-The steps below are for completeness, and document how to generate the Doxygen documentation and convert it to Docusaurus MDX.
+The steps below are for completeness, and document how to generate the Doxygen documentation and convert it to Docusaurus MD.

 ## Preliminary results

-The issue is related to the very large size of some files, and to the extreme large number of components in the MDX files in the `files` folder.
+The issue seems related to the very large number of files, some of them very large.

-After optimising the code to generate less components in the program listings, things improved, the memory consumption halved, but the build still used about 2 GB of swap memory.
+After changing the converter to generate MD files instead of MDX, and adding a configuration option to disable the program listing, it was possible to build the site locally, but the memory usage is not reasonable, it peeked more than 74 GB, going deep into swap, which slowed things considerably.

 ---